-Prince Harry and Prince William Stand Shoulder to Shoulder In Memory of Their Mother Princess Diana
+Prince Harry and Prince William Stand Shoulder to Shoulder in Memory of Their Mother Princess Diana

 Neither Prince Charles nor the queen were present.
 Although they have never sought to actively block the erection of a memorial to Diana, who died in 1997, neither has endorsed it.
 Kate Middleton did not attend.

-Today’s unveiling—on what would have been Diana’s 60th birthday—was the first time that the brothers had been pictured together since the day of Prince Philip’s funeral in April, and comes after more than a year of bitter and public argument between Harry’s family and the monarchy, which culminated in Harry and Meghan accusing an unnamed royal of asking racist questions about their children’s likely skin color in an interview with Oprah Winfrey.
+Today’s unveiling—on what would have been Diana’s 60th birthday—was the first time that the brothers had been pictured together since Prince Philip’s funeral in April, and comes after more than a year of bitter and public argument between Harry’s family and the monarchy, which culminated in Harry and his wife, Meghan Markle, accusing an unnamed royal of asking racist questions about their children’s likely skin color in an interview with Oprah Winfrey.

 The palace has not answered the allegations in detail beyond issuing a statement saying “recollections may vary.”
 Prince William subsequently told reporters the Windsors were “very much not a racist family.”

-The brothers were reported to have exchanged friendly text messages in recent days on the subject of the England soccer team’s victory over arch-rivals Germany.
+The brothers were reported to have exchanged friendly text messages in recent days on the subject of the England soccer team’s victory over archrival Germany.

 Kensington Palace said that the public will be able to view the statue and the Sunken Garden from Kensington Park.